aditi-utekar/HR-Analytics/README.md

 - Cleaned and transformed data using Power Query
 - ✅ Merged two Excel sheets into one using Power Query (Merge Queries)
 - ✅ Applied a Left Join using common columns between the two tables to combine relevant data
+- ✅ Created bins for Monthly Income to analyze attrition across salary ranges
+- ✅ Performed grouping on Job Satisfaction to categorize values into Poor, Average, Good, and Excellent
 - Handled missing values and ensured data consistency

 ## 📊 Dashboard Features